-Both Hodgkin's lymphoma (formerly known as Hodgkin's disease) and non-Hodgkin's lymphoma are lymphomas, a type of cancer that begins in a subset of white blood cells called lymphocytes.
-Lymphocytes are an important part of your immune system.
-The main difference between Hodgkin's and non-Hodgkin's lymphoma is in the specific lymphocyte each involves.
+Both Hodgkin's lymphoma and non-Hodgkin's lymphoma are lymphomas — a type of cancer that begins in a subset of white blood cells called lymphocytes.
+Lymphocytes are an integral part of your immune system, which protects you from germs.

-A doctor can tell the difference between Hodgkin's and non-Hodgkin's lymphoma by examining the cancer cells under a microscope.
+A doctor can tell the difference between Hodgkin's lymphoma and non-Hodgkin's lymphoma by examining the cancer cells under a microscope.
 If in examining the cells, the doctor detects the presence of a specific type of abnormal cell called a Reed-Sternberg cell, the lymphoma is classified as Hodgkin's.
 If the Reed-Sternberg cell is not present, the lymphoma is classified as non-Hodgkin's.